home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 If you add the integration for the first time for an account:
 1. Choose a trusted device from the list and submit.
-2. It will sends you a text message on your trusted device, add the received code to the next form and submit (if you missed the right code, you will be back to the previous step, and retry).
+2. It will send you a text message on your trusted device, add the received code to the next form and submit (if you missed the right code, you will be back to the previous step, and retry).
-3. You are done !
+3. You are done!

-If you already added the integration before, you are done !
+If you already added the integration before, you are done!

 ### Via the configuration file